Skip to main content

 Expressions lower to single-assignment C temporaries with explicit casts on every implicit conversion.
 Short-circuit && / || lower to C short-circuit operators.
 Integer arithmetic uses C operators (two's complement; division by zero raises MOCHI_ERR_DIVZERO in the checked profile, UB in --fast-int).
 Float arithmetic preserves IEEE 754 NaN propagation.
 String + lowers to mochi_str_cat; s[i] returns the i-th code point as a one-character mochi_str.

-Collection literals follow the MEP-0951 §1 rule: a literal inside a function body always allocates a fresh collection per call; a literal in a top-level let is emitted as a static const array when every element is a compile-time constant.
+Collection literals follow this rule: a literal inside a function body always allocates a fresh collection per call; a literal in a top-level let is emitted as a static const array when every element is a compile-time constant.

 if, while, for in, match, return, break, continue lower to the obvious C forms. for x in xs iterates by index on lists, by paired iterator (insertion order) on maps, and by subscription callback on streams (the surrounding function must therefore be on a fiber).